Reviews10 min read

 Why is Bluehost so much cheaper at signup than at renewal?

-Promotional pricing — it's standard across the shared hosting industry, not unique to Bluehost.
+Promotional pricing — it's standard across shared hosting, not unique to Bluehost.
 The low rate applies to your first term only.
 Always check the renewal rate before committing to a long-term plan.
-This is the single most important piece of advice in this entire review.
+This is honestly the single most important takeaway from this entire review.

 Does Bluehost have servers outside the US?

 No. As of early 2026, Bluehost's infrastructure is entirely US-based out of Provo, Utah.
-If your primary audience is outside North America, you'll want to seriously consider SiteGround or Hostinger for better global latency — your page speed scores will thank you.
+If your primary audience is outside North America, seriously consider SiteGround or Hostinger for better global latency — your page speed scores will thank you.

 Tags